changeworld/azure-docs.ja-jp/articles/active-directory-b2c/enable-authentication-angular-spa-app.md

   {
     path: 'profile',
     component: ProfileComponent,
-    // The profile component is protected with MSAL guard.
+    // The profile component is protected with MSAL Guard.
     canActivate: [MsalGuard]
   },
   {
     path: 'webapi',
     component: WebapiComponent,
-    // The profile component is protected with MSAL guard.
+    // The profile component is protected with MSAL Guard.
     canActivate: [MsalGuard]
   },
   {